Apply to Atlas Digital

 That being said, common traits that successful Atlas Digital candidates share include:

-- Demonstrated academic and extracurricular aptitude
+• Demonstrated academic and extracurricular aptitude

-- Leadership skills and the ability communicate ideas concisely and clearly
+• Leadership skills and the ability communicate ideas concisely and clearly

-- Knack for problem solving
+• Knack for problem solving

-- Genuine interest in the goals and values of Atlas Digital
+• Genuine interest in the goals and values of Atlas Digital

-If you receive an invitation by email, you will have the opportunity to attend an in-person
+If you receive an invitation by email, you will have the opportunity to attend an in-person interview consisting of a series of behaviorial questions and a few technical questions.

 You shouldn’t need to!
-The technical question will be designed to gauge for an aptitude in
+For designers, the technical interview will involve case study design questions about your projects and design experience.
+For developer candidates, the technical question will be designed to gauge for an aptitude in natural problem-solving and communication abilities.

-That being said, if you are still set on preparing, try solving some easy to medium level problems on technical interview preparation sites such as LeetCode or Hackerrank.
+That being said, if you are still set on preparing, try solving some easy to medium level problems on technical interview preparation sites such as LeetCode or HackerRank.